motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 ### 5. NPCs

-> Non-playable characters are all around you. <br>
+> Non-Playable Characters are all around you. <br>
 > Learn how they work. <br>
 > Learn what they like. <br>
 > Learn what they want. <br>